bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 ## Price lists assigned to customer groups

-The following example shows how to assign a price list fo a customer group.
+The following example shows how to assign a price list to a customer group.

 ```http title="Example request: Assign a price list to a customer group" lineNumbers
 PUT https://api.bigcommerce.com/stores/{{store_hash}}/v2/customer_groups/{{customer_group_id}}